StillRaw/staratlas-auto-refill/README.md

 Hello Atlassian,

+In this script, I aim to automate claim and refill process.
+It does not need your Secret Recovery Phrase, Because you will directly access by your default Chrome profile.
+You will just enter your password for it.

-+In this application I aim to automate auto-claim and auto-refill all fleet that I have.
+1. In this application I aim to automate auto-claim and auto-refill all fleet that I have.

-+Next step will be making a schedule to refill your fleet based on fleet.
+2. Next step will be making a schedule to refill your fleet based on fleet.

-+Further step will be buying sources on the marketplace automatically.
+3. Further step will be buying sources on the marketplace automatically.